tolking/blog/blog/lib/vuepress-plugin-reading-progress.md

   - vue
   - vuepress
 categories:
-  - documentation
+  - project
 ---

-> a reading progress bar plugin for vuepress
+a reading progress bar plugin for vuepress

-**This plugin is for Vuepress 1.0**

 <!-- more -->